codehsbooks/introcs/Animation-and-Games/key-events.md

 }
 ```

 It is important to notice that the callback function will be called when **any** key gets pressed.
 It does not rely on **one** specific key being pressed down.
-Thus, we still need some way of determing which specific key is being pushed
+Thus, we still need some way of determing which specific key is being pushed.
+How can we do this?

 ## Detecting a Specific Key